jd-solanki/anu/docs/guide/features/dx-focused.md

 With Anu's atomic behavior, you can pass the existing props like `title`, `subtitle`, etc to certain components creating UI quickly without extra hassle.

-Below code will create drawer with title & subtitle.
+The code below will create a drawer with title & subtitle.
 This is because `ADrawer` uses `ACard` component that in turns uses `ATypography` component.

 ```vue
 <template>